senecajs/repo-maintain/README.md

 Maintenance automation for Seneca repos.

 To test script/search.js :
-    > Ensure node.js is installed and working correctly on your machine
+    > Ensure node.js and npm are installed and working correctly on your machine
     > Navigate to the /script folder in the console
     > Run the node.js script by typing "node search" and press enter
     > Expected (console) :
-        TOTAL 1803
-        ITEMS LEN 25
+        TOTAL 1803 // susceptible to be modified externally ITEMS LEN 25
     > Expected (initialTest.csv) :
         Repo,Owner,Name,Description,LastUpdate